John Ross Robertson: Career

 He was elected to the House of Commons of Canada for the electoral district of Toronto East in the 1896 federal election defeating the incumbent Conservative MP, Emerson Coatsworth.
 An Independent Conservative, he did not run for re-election in 1900.

 The world of sports was also a focus for Robertson’s public-spiritedness.
 A fervent advocate of amateur sport, he served as president of the Ontario Hockey Association (OHA) from 1899 to 1905, which was a critical time period in the history of the sport.
 His battle to protect hockey from the influence of professionalism caused him to be called the "father of Amateur Hockey in Ontario."
 During his term as president, the OHA was able to set rules defining professionalism in hockey.
 He worked especially hard to rid hockey of increasing violence both on and off the ice.
 Robertson donated three similarly named trophies to the OHA for its annual playoffs champions, which included the first J. Ross Robertson Cup for the senior division, the second J. Ross Robertson Cup for the intermediate division, and the third J. Ross Robertson Cup for the junior division.
 His donation of silver trophies to hockey, cricket, and bowling further encouraged amateur competition.
 He was inducted into the Hockey Hall of Fame in 1947.

-Robertson was also one of Toronto's great historians and his home was filled with thousands of books and pictures of early Toronto.
-In his will, Mr. Robertson left to the citizens of Toronto his extensive collection of historical maps and paintings.
-He also helped fund The Hospital for Sick Children.

-In 1881, Robertson’s daughter Helen and niece Gracie died of scarlet fever on the same day.
-As a result, his wife Maria Robertson and his wife were profoundly affected by the death of Goldie and as soon as Mrs. Robertson recovered from her grief she began working as a volunteer at a new hospital which had been started by Elizabeth McMaster and a group of ladies.
-One day, Maria persuaded her husband to visit the hospital.
-Robertson was appalled at what he saw.
-Because the hospital had little money, the children were sleeping on torn mattresses in rooms so dilapidated they couldn't be scrubbed clean.
-The next day, Robertson send a cartload of beds and bedding and began a new career that would dominate the rest of his life.

-In 1883, Robertson, at his own expense, build The Lakeside Home for Little Children, on Toronto Island.
-The Lakeside Home was a convalescent hospital usually occupied from June 1 to September 30.
-The Lakeside Home was demolished in a fire in 1915 and temporary buildings were used until 1928.
-In 1921, John Ross Robertson Public School donated $100 to Lakeside Home to maintain a cot.
-It was common practice for schools to donate money to maintain the cots on an annual basis.